bharath6s/selenium-form-submission-automation/README.md

 ## ▶️ How to Run the Project
 1. Clone the repository
 2. Open the project in Eclipse
-3. Run OrangeHRMLoginTest.java as Java Application
+3. Run FormSubmissionTest.java as Java Application